slint-ui/slint/docs/language/src/concepts/translations.md

 This will create a file called `MY_PROJECT.pot`.
 Replace MY_PROJECT with your actual project name.
 To learn how the project name affects the lookup of translations, see the sections below.

+`.pot` files are [Gettext](https://www.gnu.org/software/gettext/) template files.

 ## Translate the Strings

-`.pot` file are [Gettext](https://www.gnu.org/software/gettext/) template files.
-It's the same as a `.po` file, but doesn't contain actual translations.
-They can be created and edited by hand with a text editor, or there are a few tools you can use to translate them, such as the
-following:
+Start a new translation by creating a `.po` file from a `.pot` file.
+Both file formats are identical.
+You can either copy the file manually or use a tool like Gettext's `msginit` to start a new `.po` file.

+The `.po` file will contain the strings in a target language.

+`.po` and `.pot` files are plain text files, that you can edit with a text editor.
+We recommend using a dedicated translation tool for working with them, such as the following:

  - [poedit](https://poedit.net/)
  - [OmegaT](https://omegat.org/)
  - [Lokalize](https://userbase.kde.org/Lokalize)